Jean-Luc Picard: Reception

 The character received critical acclaim among fans of The Next Generation, and he is usually considered one of the top two captains in the Star Trek franchise – there are often lengthy and serious debates over whether Picard or James T. Kirk is the "best" Starfleet captain.
 A 1991 TV Guide cover story was titled "It's Kirk vs. Picard: Experts and fans debate who's best".
 In a more lighthearted take on the debate, the cover of a 1994 Mad magazine Star Trek special features both Kirk and Picard wrestling childishly to fit into the Enterprise's captain's chair, while Scotty and Worf watch their respective commanders with looks of astonishment.
+In his parody song "White and Nerdy", satirizing nerd culture, "Weird Al" Yankovic sang the lines "Only question I ever thought was hard/Was do I like Kirk or do I like Picard?"
 Picard is deemed the ultimate delegator of authority, knowing "how to gather and use data better than any other Star Trek captain".
 His leadership style "is best suited to a large, process-centric, either geographically identical or diverse team".
 Kirk and Picard are considered to be attentive to the needs of their respective crews.
 When Stewart and William Shatner were asked in 1991 how their characters would have dealt with Saddam Hussein, Shatner stated that Kirk would "have told him to drop dead" while Stewart joked that Picard "would still be talking".

 In 2015, Stewart addressed a long-asked conundrum among Star Trek fans, "If Kirk and Picard fought each other, who would win?" in Smithsonian magazine, by saying Picard would prefer to negotiate in the hope of avoiding a fight altogether.

 UGO Networks listed Picard as one of their best heroes in entertainment, saying, "He doesn't have Kirk's sense of panache, but he did have a tendency to take everything really, really seriously for years".
 He also became a sex symbol.

 In 2012, IGN ranked Picard, as depicted in The Next Generation series and films, as the 3rd top character of the Star Trek universe, behind Spock and Kirk in first and second place respectively.
 In 2017, IndieWire ranked Picard as the number one best character on Star Trek: The Next Generation.
 In 2017, Screen Rant ranked Picard the number one most attractive person in the Star Trek universe, ahead of Nyota Uhura (#2), Benjamin Sisko (#3), and Seven of Nine (#4).

 In 2018, Screen Rant ranked Picard as one of the top 8 most powerful characters of Star Trek, remarking that Picard is "Played with trademark charm and gravitas by Patrick Stewart."

 In 2018, CBR ranked Picard the second best Starfleet character of Star Trek; Kirk being the first.

-In 2019, Jean-Luc Picard was ranked the 8th sexiest Star Trek character by SyFy.
+In 2019, Jean-Luc Picard was ranked the 8th sexiest Star Trek character by Syfy.
 In July 2019, Screen Rant ranked Picard the 6th smartest character of Star Trek.